-Most people want to leave as much of their money to their children, or other heirs, as possible -- and want to avoid a big chunk of that money going to probate lawyers.
-That's where living trusts come in -- they can help in avoiding probate and probate fees.
+Most people want to leave as much of their money to their children or other family as possible—and also want to avoid a big chunk of that money going to probate lawyers.
+That's where living trusts come in—they can help in avoiding probate and probate fees.

-Then you transfer ownership of some or all of your property to yourself in your capacity as trustee.
-For example, you might sign a deed transferring your house from yourself to yourself "as trustee of the Jane Smith Revocable Living Trust dated July 12, 2010."
+Then you transfer some or all of your property to your trust.
+You do this by taking title to the property in your capacity as trustee.
+For example, you might sign a deed transferring your house from yourself as an individual to yourself as "trustee of the Jane Smith Revocable Living Trust dated July 12, 2020."
 Because you're the trustee, you don't give up any control over the property you put in trust.

 In the declaration of trust document, you name the people or organizations you want to inherit trust property after your death.
 You can change those choices if you wish; you can also revoke the trust at any time.

 When you make a living trust, you should also make a back-up will.
 Doing so will ensure that any property not transferred to the trust will go to the people or organizations you want to receive it.
-If you don't make a will, any property not included in your trust will be distributed according to the laws of your state -- usually to the nearest relatives.
+If you don't make a will, any property not included in your trust will be distributed according to the intestacy laws of your state—usually to the nearest relatives.

 After a revocable living trust is created, little day-to-day record keeping is required.
 Just be sure to do the required paperwork whenever you transfer property to or from the trust.
 That shouldn't be difficult.